 3. Arena Cobra Ultra Swipe Mirror Goggle

-Swimming in chemically-treated water is different to being out in the open water.
-Not only is the water itself different, but when you’re a triathlete, the competition is different too!
+Swimming in chemically-treated water is different than being out in the open water.
+Not only is the water itself different, but when you’re a triathlete, the competition is different, too!

 These goggles are super sleek and aerodynamic.
 They also come equipped with state-of-the-art anti-fog technology, sporting Swipe Anti-Fog tech, which activates the fog-repelling lens when it is swiped gently with a finger 5 times while in the water.

 Be sure to only clean these lenses with cool water.
 Soap can damage the anti-fog coating.

 - Comes with three adjustable nose bridges

 - Cleaning the lens with soap can damage the anti-fog coating